yaz1997/solo_proj_repo/Readme.md

 ![Schema representation](/image/miniprojectschema.jpg)

+# Tasks:
+* Import raw datasets.
+* Perform necessary pre-processing and cleaning operations and obtain cleaned dataset.
+* Import cleaned datasets to Spark.
+* Connect Spark with Postgres.
+* Export cleaned datasets to postgres.
+* Then, Import those datasets from postgres to spark.
+* Perform necessary actions on the formulated questions.
+* Perform spark submit.
+* Schedule running spark using cronitor.
+* Push all necessary files to a new repo on Github.

 # Questions:

 ## 1. Host Portfolio Growth Analysis: Identify hosts who have significantly grown their portfolio over time by calculating the percentage increase in the number of listings they manage.
 Analyze any common characteristics among these hosts.